ccahill1117/ny-times-copycat/README.md

 - Adding new articles
 - Crossword?

+### Future Goals
+- Sorting pipe to sort op-eds by most recent (no Angular built in orderBy pipe...)

 ### The Web App
 - Login with a Google™️ Account
 - Once logged-in you can write an Op-ed